Read our Supabets Review for the latest on what Mzansi's hottest bookie has to offer.

-Ultimate Horse Racing Guide for South Africa - How to Bet on Horses and Win
+Ultimate Horse Racing Guide for South Africa - How to Read Form, Bet and Win

 There's been betting on horses since people have been racing them, and South Africa has a long history of horse racing itself.
 Alongside soccer, horse racing is the most popular form of sports betting in South Africa although not every local bookmaker offers odds and markets.